riccardocadei/riccardocadei/README.md

 - Statistics :bar_chart:,
 - Optimization :dart:

-that I have implemented during the last few years
+that I have solved and implemented during the last few years

 Don't hesitate to contact me at `riccardo.cadei@epfl.ch` if you are interested in a specific project.